uvaai/ml2/99 Exam/10 Questions/super-secret-hidden-folder/exam.md

 **Question 4.3:** In Decision Trees we use Information Gain to quantify the effectiveness of a specific split.
-In the assignment we used entropy as a part of the information gain to calculate how "pure" a list of True and False values was based on their ratio.
-However, we can actually use any function as part of the IG, as long as:
+In the assignment we used entropy as a part of the information gain to calculate how "pure" a list of class labels was based on their ratio.However, we can actually use any function as part of the IG, as long as:

 * It is symmetrical around a ratio of 0.5,